Do Antimicrobial Gym Clothes Actually Work?

 How Antimicrobial Fabric Technology Works

-Odor resistant workout clothes incorporate antimicrobial agents directly into the fiber structure.
+Odor-resistant workout clothes incorporate antimicrobial agents directly into the fiber structure.
 Silver-based treatments are most common, creating an environment where bacteria struggle to survive and reproduce.

 The key mechanisms include: